RPCS3/soundtouch/readme.md

 soundstretch my_original_file.wav output_file.wav -tempo=+15 -pitch=-3
 ```

-See the [README file](http://soundtouch.surina.net/README.html) for more usage examples and instructions how to build SoundTouch + SoundStretch.
+See the [README file](https://soundtouch.surina.net/README.html) for more usage examples and instructions how to build the software.

 Ready [SoundStretch application executables](https://www.surina.net/soundtouch/download.html) are available for download for Windows and Mac OS.